27 NCAC 01D .0904 Reinstatement from Suspension

 The member must pay all of the following:

-(A) a $125.00 reinstatement fee or $250.00 reinstatement fee if suspended for failure to comply with CLE requirements;
+(A) a reinstatement fee in an amount to be determined by the Council or a $250.00 reinstatement fee if suspended for failure to comply with CLE requirements;

 (B) all membership fees, Client Security Fund assessments, and late fees owed at the time of suspension and owed for the year in which the reinstatement petition is filed;